MRtrix3/mrtrix3/docs/workflows/fixel_based_analysis.rst

      fixelcfestats <input_files> <input_analysis_fixel.msf> <input_design_matrix.txt> <output_contrast_matrix.txt> <input_tracks_2_million_sift.tck> <output_prefix>

 Where the input files.txt is a text file containing the file path and name of each input fixel file on a separate line.
 The line ordering should correspond to the lines in the design_matrix.txt.
 Note that for correlation analysis, a column of 1's will not be automatically included (as per FSL randomise).
 Note that fixelcfestats currently only accepts a single contrast.
 However if the opposite (negative) contrast is also required (i.e. a two-tailed test), then use the :code:`-neg` option.
+Several output files will generated all starting with the supplied prefix.

+17. Visualise the results
+^^^^^^^^^^^^^^^^^^^^^^^^^
+To view the results load the population FOD template image in :code:`mrview`, and overlay the fixel images using the vector plot tool.
+Note that p-value images are saved as 1-p-value.
+Therefore to visualise all p-values < 0.05, threshold the fixels using the vector plot tool at 0.95.